EthicalSource/phot-the-mobile-phone/src/_journals/where-you-at.md

   - 2020s
 year: 2022
 clusters: Risk & Safety
+prompt: Recall a time you felt vulnerable because of your mobile phone.
 media:
   credit: A People's History of Tech
   alt: Scan of a handwritten participatory workshop contribution
 source: Anonymous
 ---
-### Tell us about a time when you felt vulnerable because of your mobile phone:

-"Receiving a text message from someone I had accidentally continued to share my location with asking if I was in a particular place.
+## "Receiving a text message from someone I had accidentally continued to share my location with asking if I was in a particular place.
 Creepy."